katedering/pkcrystal-lalaver/README.md

 Simply pick one of the released ROMs (https://github.com/katedering/polished_custom/releases) and have fun!

-For full changelog read "changes in Polished Custom.txt"!
+For full changelog read "https://github.com/katedering/polished_custom/blob/master/changes%20in%20Polished%20Custom.txt"!